Backoff calculations.

 Power of linear component

-The linear part of the output is simply:
+The linear part of the output is:

 which has a power of: